Maintenance orders and agreements

-There is a legal responsibility in Ireland on parents, whether married or unmarried, to maintain dependent children and on spouses/civil partners to maintain each other in accordance with their means.
-Maintenance can be paid periodically (i.e., weekly or monthly) or in a lump sum.
-In Ireland, paying maintenance does not in itself give a parent access or guardianship rights.
+There is a legal responsibility on parents, whether married or unmarried, to maintain dependent children and on spouses/civil partners to maintain each other in accordance with their means.
+Maintenance can be paid periodically (i.e., weekly, fortnightly or monthly) or in a lump sum.
+Paying maintenance does not in itself give a parent access or guardianship rights.

 Informal agreements such as this can include a property transfer or a lump sum payment but it cannot rule out the possibility of applying for a maintenance order through the courts in the future.

 If the parties cannot agree upon maintenance, either party can apply to court for a maintenance order.
 An application for maintenance can be brought either in the District Court, or Circuit Court or exceptionally in the High Court.

 A person seeking a maintenance order can represent himself or herself.
 However, a person seeking a maintenance order should always check to see if they are eligible for legal aid or contact a private solicitor to assess the cost of the application.
 The cost of the application can be awarded against the party refusing to pay maintenance if a judge considers it appropriate.

 Maintenance can be awarded to a spouse/civil partner for their own benefit and/or for the benefit of a dependent child who is under the age of 18, or 23 if the child is in full-time education.
 If the child is over 18 and under 23 and the financial circumstances do not allow them to attend further education, maintenance can be applied for in order to facilitate further education.
 If the child has a mental or physical disability to such a degree that it will not be possible for the child to maintain themself fully, then there is no age limit for seeking maintenance for their support.

 Each party must disclose their finances to the court and the judge will consider all of the family's circumstances when making a maintenance order.